Harry-Chen/kouhu/README.md

 # kouhu (口胡)

-`kouku` is a Chinese lipsum text generator for [Typst](https://typst.app).
+`kouhu` (口胡) is a Chinese lipsum text generator for [Typst](https://typst.app).
 It provides a set of built-in text samples containing both Simplified and Traditional Chinese characters.
 You can choose from generated fake text, classic or modern Chinese literature, or specify your own text.

 `kouhu` is inspired by [zhlipsum](https://ctan.org/pkg/zhlipsum) LaTeX package and [roremu](https://typst.app/universe/package/roremu) Typst package.